1. How do I connect to the terminals?

 achieve the special colors as well.

-distorted output in the lower frequencies than does the OWIIx.
+softer and low distorted output in the lower frequencies than does the OW2.

 The right